 The radioactive waste produced by Bandung and Yogyakarta Nuclear Research Centers is small in quantity with low level activity and mostly contain short-life radionuclides.
-The treatment of aqueous waste in Bandung and Yogyakarta Nuclear Research Center is simple, i.e., by collection of wastes in the hold-up tank for further decay, down to insignificant activity, then dilute, disperse and discharge in a river.
+The treatment of aqueous waste in Bandung and Yogyakarta Nuclear Research Center is simple, i.e., by collection of wastes in the hold-up tank for further decay, down to insignificant activity and allowed to be discharged into a river.
 The solid and organic liquid wastes are collected in the containers, kept and stored in storage facilities for radioactivity to decay.

 The Serpong Nuclear Research Complex which is comprising some waste generating facilities belonging to the Multipurpose Reactor Center, Nuclear Fuel Technology Center, Radioactive Waste Technology Center, Radioisotopes and Radiopharmaceuticals Center, generates a larger quantity of low and medium level waste.
-To deal with these wastes, the Centralized Radioactive Waste Management Station (RWMS) was established in Serpong and started its operation in 1989.
-The RWMS is under the management of the Radioactive Waste Technology Center.
+To deal with these wastes, the the Radioactive Waste Management Station (RWMS) was established in Serpong and started its operation in 1989.
+The RWMS is under the management of the Center for Radioactive Waste Technology (CRWT).
 The Center is assigned responsible for the ultimate management of radioactive waste generated from the whole territory of the Republic of Indonesia.